Oounce/classical-quantum-mnist/README.md

 - the classical classifier showed an accuracy of 97% after six training epochs
 - the quantum classifier showed an accuracy of 93% after three (because simulating is too long) training epochs
 - image reconstruction using a classical neural network showed 7% mean square error after six training epochs
-- the quntum neural network for reconstructing didn't show good results.
+- the quantum neural network for reconstructing didn't show good results.
 I assume that this is due to dense encoding and trying to relate probability measurements to image pixels.
 Measurements of this type turn out to be highly correlated as a result of calculations, since the qubits in the circuit become entangled.
 Thus, the model turned out to be unsuitable for solving such a problem.

 **Here you can find the more detailed results of the research:**